-1. All games will be seven (7) innings or no new inning after 55 minutes of play, whichever occurs first.
-A game can end in a tie, if tied and 55 minutes have expired.
+1. All games will be seven (7) innings or no new inning after 60 minutes of play, whichever occurs first.
+A game can end in a tie, if tied and 60 minutes have expired.

 2. All games will be played using a 1 and 1 count (one ball and one strike) for each player.
-3. One extra inning is played if score is tied, and time remains 4.
+3. One extra inning is played if score is tied and time remains 4.
 A team failing to field the minimum number of players within fifteen minutes for teams first scheduled game that night be ruled a forfeit 5.
 If a team is winning after the top of the 7th inning and is set to kick in the bottom of the inning, the game ends and will be marked as a regulation game 6.
 A game that is called off by the umpire after four full innings of play shall be considered a regulation game.
 The game score at the end of the last full inning shall determine the winner.
 Regulation games called off that end in a tie shall be marked as a tie.
 7. A game that is called off by the umpire for any reason before four full innings of play shall not be considered a regulation game and the rescheduled game will pick up exactly where the game left off.
-Same kicker (or substitute), same count, same number of outs, base runners, etc. 8.
+Same kicker (or substitute), same count, same number of outs, base runners, etc. - i.
 Second team listed on the schedule is home team and shall have the official scorebook.
-9. The home team provides the game ball for both teams to play with.
-10. The scorebook should list each player's first and last name.
-No nicknames in the scorebook.
+The scorebook should list each player's complete name.